stevekrouse/stevekrouse.github.io/life-plan.md

 For example, my mom would tell me growing up that it was key that a married couple prioritize their marital relationship over their relationships with their children.
 This seemed like a blasphemous thing for her to say at the time, but she justified it well: when a parent prioritizes their children over their own relationship, that relationship will fall apart which will then hurt the children.
 Instead, you need to ensure the foundation is well set at the parental level - then you address the child's needs.
 In other words: "put on your mask before assisting others."

 We can find examples of this in startups as well.
-My cofounder Eli was very proud that his former company Remind.com made it clear that their customer are teachers.
+My cofounder Eli was very proud that his former company Remind.com made it clear that their customers are teachers.
 Not students and not parents.
 It was hard for me to make this same distinction in our business: I wanted to have it all and optimize for both parents and students.
 However at the end of the day, as an after school program our customers are our parents, and being honest and clear about that makes everything easier.
 Of course this doesn't mean to give lip service towards students -- on the contrary one of the main ways to make our parents happy is for their children to enjoy our class.
 What it means is that we should prioritize our actions according to how parents see them -- not how students do.

 I say all this to explain how gut-wrenchingly hard it can be to rank your priorities in this way.
 At the same time, it is so key to success.
 Here's my first stab at my priorities/values: